davidhintelmann/PyQt5-/README.md

 ## graphs.py

 This is a very simple graphing application, written in python.
 Can only accept .csv files and can only do a line plot for simple Y vs. X graphs (two variables).
+A sample .csv file has been added in this directory called 'out.csv'

 ![Simple graphing utility written in Python](img/graph/a.png)